romeorizzi/TALight/README.md

 #### PREAMBLE

-Once the two executable `rtal` and `rtald` are built and conveniently available then you can already use `TAlight` both in local and in connection to an external server exposing TAlight problems and other material for a course, a didactic path or project, a competition, a scouting selection, a challenge, or a game.
+Once the two executable `rtal` and `rtald` are built and conveniently available then you can already use `TALight` both in local and in connection to an external server exposing TALight problems and other material for a course, a didactic path or project, a competition, a scouting selection, a challenge, or a game.
-Whether you are a problem solver (usually a student) or a problem maker (usually a teacher, or a senior student), a general truth and assumption in `TAlight` is that working first in local, whenever possibile, is the best way to experiment, learn and develop.
+Whether you are a problem solver (usually a student) or a problem maker (usually a teacher, or a senior student), a general truth and assumption in `TALight` is that working first in local, whenever possibile, is the best way to experiment, learn and develop.
 You go out in the wide when ready.
 Active learning is better organized as a multistage process.

 After downloading this repo you already have on your machine a set of working test problems to experiment with, and this section offers you a tutorial on them.